bedatadriven/renjin/BUILDING.md

 is complete you can work normally from your IDE on your own (host) machine.

 Note that this requires that your host machine has a *case-sensitive* filesystem.
-For Mac OSX, see instructions below on creating a case-sensitive volume for Renjin development.
+For Mac OS X, see instructions below on creating a case-sensitive volume for Renjin development.

 ### Ubuntu 12+